 "I was his faculty mentor and so, in a way, I became his best friend.
-He had his vision expanded for reaching the world for Christ," says the Campus Crusade staff member.
+He had his vision expanded for reaching the world for Christ," says the Cru staff member.
 "I think he will be very instrumental in seeing his country move that way."

 This desire motivates Philip and Luna.
 Even though there are slightly more than 220,000 people on the 83 islands of Vanuatu, the whole message of Jesus has spread slowly.
 With a surface no bigger than Connecticut, Ni-Vanuatu speak more than 100 tribal languages.

 Cannibalism is no longer an issue, yet missionaries continue to struggle against tribal cultural norms like ceremonial dancing and ancestor worship when calling Ni-Vanuatu people to repentance.